The log in for Paul's personal computer is chameleon. A subtle hint to him being a double agent for the NSF

 In killer7, in the battle against the Handsome Men, each of the Smiths fights a Handsome who corresponds to them in some way.
 Handsome Red is initially presented as their leader, but at the end it turns out that Pink is the one running the show.
 Now, consider the fact that Harman fights Red, while Garcian takes on Pink.

 Syndicate (2012): There are several conversations and text collectibles setting up the Church of the New Epoch (the antagonists of Syndicate Wars) as potential villains in a sequel.
-The infobank entry on ballistic shields mentions a Eurocorp memo to switch to liquid polymer defences, foreshadowing the liquid armour troopers.
+The infobank entry on ballistic shields mentions a Eurocorp memo to switch to liquid polymer defenses, foreshadowing the liquid armour troopers.

 In The Legend of Zelda: Skyward Sword, Zelda regularly sings a song titled "Ballad of the Goddess," which also happens to sound exactly like Zelda's Lullaby played in reverse.
 Partway through the game, she is revealed to be the human reincarnation of the goddess Hylia.